 Do you offer a terminal M.A.?
 No. Return to Question

 In what fields do you offer a Ph.D.?
-All students have four fields.
+Our primary fields are the United States, Europe, Latin America, and the medieval world, but we also encourage fields like Atlantic history and global history that connect and cross these fields.
 Consult the Graduate Guide for more information.
 Return to Question

 Do you have a special policy for international students?
 No. International students are considered in the same pool as US students, and they receive the same funding package.
 Return to Question